ricklamers/claude-tool-call-python-repl-streaming/README.md

    source .venv/bin/activate
    uv pip install anthropic
    ```
    Note: These instructions assume you're using [uv](https://github.com/astral-sh/uv), a fast Python package installer.
-If you don't have uv installed, you can use `pip` instead.
+If you don't have uv installed, go install it.

    Whatever packages are in your uv environment will be available to Claude.